theSanguss/UNO.py/README.md

 Thankfully not.
 For this project makes extensive use of the wonderful [Rich library](https://github.com/Textualize/rich/), thus making it almost as user-friendly as an actual GUI!

+> [!Tip]\
+> For optimal results, ensure that the terminal you're using isn't overly customised and doesn't make use of custom fonts, especially if you're not using Windows PowerShell.
+>
+> However, background themes as well as custom text colouring have no impact on the UI.
+Even the image below shows UNO.py running in a custom-themed PowerShell.

 ![UI rich in Rich formatting](/Gameplay%20Images/variety_of_cards_in_hand.png)

 <br>